deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/xor.png" alt="">

-Take Me Back
----
-Do not forget one final and __CRUCIAL__ instruction we are missing.
-I still cannot figure out exactly why, but when calling the Win32 API in Windows- it does not like the stack to be manipulated when this is taking place.
-This is the best rationale I can come up with after talking to multiple people about this issue.
-For this reason, restoring the old stack pointer will let us execute our shellcode.
-When I tried this without calling the old stack pointer, nothing worked.
+I still cannot figure out exactly why, but if I did not restore the original stack pointer, the shellcode broke.
+The shellcode seems to need one instruction executed before the call to ```msvcrt.system``` occurs, in order for the application not to trip over itself.
+As conveluted as it may sound, this is the best rationale I can come up.
 If anyone has any better information on this- PLEASE LET ME KNOW!
 My contact information is available on the [homepage](https://connormcgarr.github.io).

 Recall from above that we saved the old stack pointer in `ECX`.
 We can use another subtraction method to do this.
 We will use a `MOV` instruction to move `ECX` into `ESP`.